 ADollars@ and A$@ means the currency of the United States of America.

+AEES @ means Enron Energy Services, LLC, a Delaware limited liability company.

-AEligible Account@ means an account that is either (i) maintained with a depository institution the long-term deposit rating or the long-term unsecured debt obligations of which (or in the case of the principal bank in a bank holding company system, the long-term unsecured debt obligations of such bank holding company) have been rated at least AAA/Aaa by Standard & Poor=s and Moody=s, respectively, or maintained with a depository institution the commercial paper of which (or, in the case of a principal bank in a bank holding company system, of such bank holding company) is rated at least A-1+/P-1 by Standard & Poor=s and Moody=s, respectively, or (ii) a trust account maintained with the Trust Institution in its corporate trust department, in both cases in which the funds are either uninvested or invested solely in
+AEligible Account@ means an account that is either (i) maintained with a depository institution the long-term deposit rating or the long-term unsecured debt obligations of which (or in the case of the principal bank in a bank holding company system, the long-term unsecured debt obligations of such bank holding company) have been rated at least AAA/Aaa by Standard & Poor=s and Moody=s, respectively, or maintained with a depository institution the commercial paper of which (or, in the case of a principal bank in a bank holding company system, of such bank holding company) is rated at least A-1+/P-1 by Standard & Poor=s and Moody=s, respectively, or (ii) a trust account maintained with the Trust Institution in its corporate trust department, in both cases in which the funds are either uninvested or invested solely in Permitted Investments.
+Eligible Investments.

+AEligible Investments@ means one or more of the following:

+(i) cash;

+(ii) any deposit of not more than one year=s maturity with, or acceptance maturing not more than one year after issue accepted by, a bank or credit institution which has a combined capital and surplus and undistributable profits of not less than $500,000,000 (or the equivalent amount in another currency) and whose short term unsecured, unsubordinated debt rating is at least A-1 by Standard & Poor=s or P-1 by Moody=s; and

+(iii) securities issued or directly and fully guaranteed or insured by the government of the United States of America or any agency or instrumentality thereof having maturities of not more than one year from the date of acquisition;

+provided that no such investment shall mature after the Repayment Date.

 AEnron@ means Enron Corp., a corporation organized and existing under the laws of Oregon.

-AEnron Competitor@ means a Person (other than Enron or one of its Affiliates or the initial Certificate Holder or one of its Affiliates) or the provision of water supply and/or
+AEnron Competitor@ means a Person (other than Enron Corp. or one of its Affiliates or the initial Certificate Holder or one of its Affiliates) whose principal business (or who has an Affiliate whose principal business) is electric power generation or the purchase, sale, marketing, trading, supply, transportation, gathering or other distribution of oil, natural gas and/or electric power and/or the manufacture of gas or steam power generating turbines that conducts any significant operations in, or which has any subsidiary or affiliate which is a Asignificant subsidiary@ within the meaning of Rule 1-02(w) of Regulation S-K promulgated by the SEC in conducting operations in (i) energy and energy or commodity related businesses, including, without limitation, exploration, production and transportation of natural gas, crude oil and other hydrocarbons worldwide, (ii) the generation, transmission and distribution of electricity, (iii) the marketing of natural gas, electricity and other energy and energy intensive commodities, including production and marketing of pulp and paper, lumber and steel, and related risk management and financial services worldwide, (iv) the development, construction and operation of power plants, pipelines and other energy related assets worldwide, (v) the retail and wholesale energy services business, and (vi) communications, telecommunications, fiber optics, broadband and internet products and services, and related businesses, or the provision of water supply and/or wastewater services. waste water services, except in each case for Persons whose primary business is banking, insurance, investment banking, investment management or other investing and financial services.

+AEnron Guaranty@ means that certain guaranty agreement dated the date hereof executed by Enron in favor of the Trust in respect of the obligations of Pronghorn under the Total Return Swap Agreement.